ptone/jiffylab/README.rst

 it is not about "either or", but "which comes first".

-Finally there is some advantage to working in a "tunneled" environment if the primary way you may interact with tools or data is remotely on a server cluster.
-When you have only learned with local GUI tools on hand, it can be a very difficult transition to doing things remotely.
+Finally there is some advantage to working in a "tunneled" environment if the primary way you may interact with tools or data is remotely on a server.
+When you have only learned with the aid of local GUI tools on hand, it can be a very difficult transition to doing things remotely.

 Short Screencast
 ----------------